EnmanuelFerrer/to-do-list/README.md

 $ docker compose up
 ```

-This command is going to create the To-Do List application image and MongoDB
+This command is going to build the docker container and run it.
-database image then containerize them and run.

 ### 5. Get a welcome message!
+---

-Use your web browser and type this in the navigation bar ant press ENTER:
+Use your web browser and type this:

 ```console
 http://localhost:3000
 ```

-You are going to get a message like this
+in the navigation bar and press ENTER.

+If you get this message, the application is ready to use.

 ```console
 Welcome to your To-Do List